riaz37/vibe/README.md

-# Vibe 🚀
+# Zyro 🚀

 **Generate beautiful web applications instantly with AI prompts**

-Vibe is an AI-powered web application generator that transforms your ideas into fully functional, live web apps through simple text prompts.
+Zyro is an AI-powered web application generator that transforms your ideas into fully functional, live web apps through simple text prompts.
 Built with Next.js 15, it leverages cutting-edge AI to create, preview, and share web applications in real-time.

 ## ✨ Features